jlelse/kis3/README.md

 `order`: select whether to use ascending order (`ASC`) or descending order (`DESC`)

 `format`: the format to represent the data, default is `plain` for a simple plain text list, `json` for a JSON response or `chart` for a chart generated with ChartJS in the browser

+## License

+KISSS is licensed under the MIT license, so you can do basically everything with it, but nevertheless, please contribute your improvements to make KISSS better for everyone.
+See the LICENSE.txt file.